 The Two Halves of the Brain

-Research has revealed that most children are ranked as being highly creative (right brained) before they enter school.
-By the time they reached the age of 7, only ten percent of them are ranked as highly creative.
-This is because the education system has placed more value on left brained skills which include mathematics, logic, and language.
-By the time they reached adulthood, only two percent of the population are ranked as being highly creative.
+Research has also revealed that most children are ranked as being highly creative (right-brained) before they enter school.
+By the time they reach the age of 7, only ten percent of them are ranked as highly creative.
+This is because the education system has placed more value on left brain skills, which include mathematics, logic and language.
+By the time they reach adulthood, only two percent of the population is ranked as being highly creative.

-The right side of the brain looks at the whole first before it break things down into parts.
+The right side of the brain looks at the whole first before it breaks things down into parts.
 It is also random.
-A right brained person is more likely to move from task to the other – getting the same amount of work being done by a left brained person but without paying attention to priorities.
-The right side likes thing to be concrete.
+A right-brained person is more likely to move from one task to the other – completing the same amount of work done by a left-brained person but without paying attention to priorities.
+The right side likes everything to be concrete.
 It likes to be able to see, feel or touch the real object.
 It also likes context.
-Right brained people are said to know what they mean but often having trouble in verbally expressing them.
+Right-brained people are said to know what they mean but often have trouble in verbally expressing them.

-The left brain, in contrast, processes information in a linear manner, it processes from a part to a whole.
-It takes every piece of information, lines them up, and then arranges them into a logical order before they form conclusions.
-It also processes in sequence.
-Tasks are finished in order and easily learn things in sequence.
-The left side of the brain easily processes symbols including letters, words, and mathematical notations.
-Left brained people are known to easily cope with mathematical and linguistic tasks.
-They are easily able to express themselves in words.
+The left brain, in contrast, processes information in a linear manner and from a part to a whole.
+It takes every piece of information, lines them up and then arranges them into a logical order before forming conclusions.
+It also processes in sequence, so tasks are finished in order.
+Left-brained people easily learn things in a sequence as they apply linear thinking.
+The left side of the brain processes symbols including letters, words and mathematical notations.
+Left-brained people are known to easily cope with mathematical and linguistic tasks and they have excellent verbal skills.

 The Functions of the Right Brain